 5. Teaching English

 Probably one of the most popular ways to work and travel at the same time, teaching ESL (English as a second language) is now a legitimate career choice all over the world.
-I studied for 7 years to become an accountant and during my travels met ESL teachers who were five years younger than me, never went to university and had (significantly!) higher salaries – all while travelling the world debt free and having the time of their life.
+I studied for 7 years to become an accountant and during my travels I’ve met ESL teachers who were five years younger than me, never went to university and had (significantly!) higher salaries – all while travelling the world debt free and having the time of their life.
 Unfair much?
+Of course it’s not a shoo-in but, if you find the right opportunities, this can be an awesome option.

 While the best salaries are in East Asia and the Middle East, you can also find work in Europe, Africa and Latin America – definitely something for everyone.
 Here’s a few real life examples: